jmcole/jmcole.github.io/mobile-master/views/README.md

 main.js:504 Average scripting time to generate last 10 frames: 2.5340000000007423ms main.js:504 Average scripting time to generate last 10 frames: 2.560499999999229ms main.js:504 Average scripting time to generate last 10 frames: 2.8020000000007714ms

+4. Optimized images
+Reduced pizza.png
+Reduced pizzeria.jpg

+Found an error in function updatePosistions.
+I had created a new variable scrollTop and moved it outside the loop, but I did not remove the old document.body.scrollTop from within the For loop.this improved results greatly.

+Time to generate pizzas on load: 26.375ms
+Average scripting time to generate last 10 frames: 4.223500000000001ms Average scripting time to generate last 10 frames: 0.4884999999998854ms Average scripting time to generate last 10 frames: 0.5265000000003056ms Average scripting time to generate last 10 frames: 0.3219999999999345ms